m-hiroaki/PrinterRecognizer/README.md

 ## Description

-This is a sample program which interacts with [Custom Vision](https://azure.microsoft.com/en-us/services/cognitive-services/custom-vision-service/) and recognizes what the printer vendor from a photo printer in.
+This is a sample program which interacts with [Custom Vision](https://azure.microsoft.com/en-us/services/cognitive-services/custom-vision-service/) and recognizes what the manufacturer(HP/Canon/Epson/Brother) of the printer in a photo.

 ## Requirement